TimBurg/MA_thesis_markdown/source/08_algo.md

 ## Remeshing

-Generally, points on the boundary are not touched since they form a fixed interface to
+Generally, points on the boundary are not included in the remeshing procedure as the coplanarity of points on the boundary could not be preserved.

-The remeshing algorithm is taken from [@dassi_novel_2016]
+The remeshing algorithm is implemented as in [@dassi_novel_2016]:

 \begin{algorithm}[H]
 \DontPrintSemicolon